-Thai Coconut Curry Poached Barramundi is simple and elegant.
-Spinach is sautéed before barramundi simmers in a Thai coconut curry broth.
-A simple dish that’s both quick and easy with delicious flavor.
+Thai Coconut Curry Poached Barramundi is simple and delicious!
+Barramundi filets simmer in a Thai coconut curry broth and is served with sautéed spinach and Thai jasmine rice.
+A simple dish that’s both quick, easy and loaded with delicious flavor.
+Serves 4.

 I’m always on the lookout for healthy ways to incorporate fish into my family’s diet.

 I have to be selective because while my kids and I love all fish, my husband is not so much a fan.
 Especially the salmon variety, or any strong flavored fish for that matter.